MeryemBa/google-keep-clone/README.md

 ### Demo

-You can find a live version of this application at the following link:[Google Keep App clone](https://mygoogle-keep-clone.netlify.app/)
+You can find a live version of this application at the following link: [Google Keep App clone](https://mygoogle-keep-clone.netlify.app/)

 ### Technologies Used